MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 -   in the deployments section
     -   click on the latest deployment
         -   click on the outputs section
-        -   the output variable values will be tehre ready to be used (all in one place!)
+        -   the output variable values will be there ready to be used (all in one place!)

 ![deployment-output][deployment-output]